turingschool/mod-0-curriculum/setup-instructions.md

 ## 9) Set Up Terminal Access for Atom

+Before moving any further, ensure that Atom is in your Applications folder.
+Open Atom from here (rather than opening Atom from your Downloads folder)!

 Install the shell commands for Atom.
-Open Atom, drop down the `Atom` menu in the top left corner of your screen, and click on `Install Shell Commands`.
+Open Atom (from your Applications folder), drop down the `Atom` menu in the top left corner of your screen, and click on `Install Shell Commands`.
 Atom should now be enabled from your command line.

 ![Install Shell Commands](/images/install_shell_commands.jpg)